 5-1 Establishment

 A Board of Zoning Appeals is hereby established.
-Said board shall consist of five members appointed by the Mayor.
+Said board shall consist of five members appointed by the Town Council.
 The member shall serve for overlapping terms of four years over there after until their successors are appointed.
 Any vacancy in the membership shall be filled for the unexpired term in the same manner as the initial appointment.
-Member shall be removable for cause by the Mayor.
+Member shall be removable for cause by the Town Council at the recommendation of the Town Manager.
 The member shall serve without pay but may be reimbursed for any expenses incurred while representing the board.
 None of the members shall hold any other public office or position in the Town.

 5-2 Proceedings